-This low grade non Hodgkin lymphoma (NHL) starts in the mucosa which lines some body organs and cavities.
-Find out more about the symptoms and treatment.
+This low grade non-Hodgkin lymphoma (NHL) starts in the mucosa which lines some body organs and cavities.

-These low grade (indolent) lymphomas are most often diagnosed in the stomach.
-But they can also develop in the lung, thyroid, salivary glands, eye, skin or soft tissues.
+These low grade (indolent) lymphomas are most often diagnosed in the stomach (called gastric MALT).
+But they can also develop in the lung, thyroid, salivary glands, eye, skin or soft tissues (called non gastric MALT).

 MALT lymphoma usually grows slowly.
 Most people have early stage (localised) MALT lymphoma when they are diagnosed.
 The outlook is good, even when the lymphoma is quite widespread.

 Your symptoms depend on where the MALT lymphoma starts.